AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/launch/security-best-practices.md

 Below is a list of common categories of attacks that Adobe recommends all Commerce customers be aware of and take measures to protect against:

-- **Site defacing**— While access to the site and user accounts may be compromised, payment information often remains secure.
+- **Site defacing**—An attacker damages a website by changing the visual appearance of the site or adding their own messages.
+Although access to the site and user accounts has been compromised, payment information often remains secure.

 - **Botnets**—The customer's Commerce server becomes part of a botnet that sends spam email.
 Although user data is not typically compromised, the customer's domain name might be blocklisted by spam filters, preventing delivery of any email from the domain.
-Alternatively, the customer's site becomes part of a botnet causing a distributed denial of service (DDOS) attack on another site/s.
+Alternatively, the customer's site becomes part of a botnet causing a distributed denial of service (DDoS) attack on another site/s.
 The botnet may block inbound IP traffic to the Commerce server, preventing customers from being able to shop.

 - **Direct server attacks**—Data is compromised, backdoors and malware are installed, and site operations are affected.
 Payment information that is not stored on the server is less likely to be compromised through these attacks.